 Eat less and the body conserves more fat.
 Increase food consumption in an effort to go beyond that innate barrier and the metabolism rate speeds up to compensate.
 Like a rubber band, most who dramatically deviate from their genetic weight often return after the extreme caloric deprivations or fulsomeness.
 These are the battles with which we all contend in order to achieve the ideal Body Mass Index goals of 18.5–24.9 BMI.

-A nine-year study of 48,500 U.S. men and 56,343 U.S. women has shown that the larger your waistline, the higher the risk for mortality.
+A nine-year study of 48,500 U.S. men and 56,343 U.S. women has shown that the larger your waistline, the higher the risk for earlier mortality.

 Though exercise and healthy eating should not be diminished, biological factors contribute to weight management.
 The American Heart Association has outlined characteristics of metabolic syndrome, where several etiologies converge with genetics.
 For managing both long- and short-term health risks, lifestyle therapies are the first-line interventions to reduce the metabolic risk factors: